Skip to main content

 "Huzoor."
 Mansoor shook him out of his revengeful thoughts."What are the orders?"

 "Jo Hukum."
-Mansoor did a small salam and went out of the tent in a hurry.
+Mansoor bowed with a small Salam and went out of the tent in a hurry.

 Kunwar Pratap was setting his pagri, his face all serious.
-Ajabde noticed that with a frown.
+Ajabdeh noticed that with a frown.
 She walked up to hand him his dagger as eyes met.
-Her frown made him ask "what" with his eyes.
-She shook her head and went ahead to keep his sword and her aarti thaal before saying "If you go out with that face you think it will be ignored by Daata or Balwant?
+Her frown made him ask "What" with his eyes.
+She shook her head and went ahead to keep his sword and her aarti thaal before saying, "If you go out with that face, you think it will be ignored by Daata or Balwant?
 We have a plan here, remember?"

 "You are worried about what?
 Patta?
 Me?
 I am Baijilal."
 She spoke in a tone imitating him that made him smile. " A true Rajput doesn't fear..."